Blog-Reference and Blog-Reference

 Kakarot-Handtke, E. (2014).
 The Profit Theory is False Since Adam Smith.
 What About the True Distribution Theory?
 SSRN Working Paper Series, 2511741: 1–23.
 URL

 You compare Marx, Kalecki, and Keynes.
 The first thing a logically talented person notes are that the three authors use different definitions of profit and income.
 Now, a logically talented person knows (i) only one approach can be true, or (ii), all three are false.
-This is known since more than 2000 years: “There are always many different opinions and conventions concerning any one problem or subject-matter ...
+This is known for more than 2300 years: “There are always many different opinions and conventions concerning any one problem or subject-matter ...
 This shows that they are not all true.
 For if they conflict, then at best only one of them can be true.
 Thus it appears that Parmenides ... was the first to distinguish clearly between truth or reality on the one hand, and convention or conventional opinion ... on the other.”
 (Popper, 1994)

 The intellectual Lumpenproletariat has no problem with scrambling an arbitrary number of contradictions in their confused brains but for a scientist this is unacceptable: “[economists] pursue the consistency of the theories they make, for he who contradicts himself proves nothing.”
 (Klant, 1988)